This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 Can I use caching levels with an ultra disk?

-No, ultra disks do not support the different caching methods that are supported on other disk types.
+No, ultra disks don't support the different caching methods that are supported on other disk types.
 Set the disk caching to None.

 Can I attach an ultra disk to my existing VM?